 Q – In what form do you consume it, and why did you choose that method?

-A – I did a bit of research before trying it for the first time and I decided that the easiest and most effective way for me would be to use a disposable CBD vape pen.
+A – I did a bit of research before trying it for the first time and I decided that the best CBD method and most effective would be to use a disposable CBD vape pen.
 It gives me about 200 puffs, which actually lasts between 2-3 months.
 Plus, it’s very affordable.

 Q – You mentioned that it’s the easiest and most effective to vape it, in your case.
 Why is that?